ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 **Sample Level**
 The data includes information for failed screens which was cleaned as part of curation process.
 In order to facilitate quick learning about the cell lines used, Cell line info is made available as column metadata.
-For RNAi, we do not currently have globally standardised refernce database, hence the probe Id along with gene symbol were used to annotate the metadata.
+For RNAi, we do not currently have a globally standardized reference database, hence the probe Id along with gene symbols were used to annotate the metadata.

 **Source**
 https://depmap.org/portal/